solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL_deployment_options.md

 ![This image demonstrates how MySQL Flexible Server works, with compute, storage, and backup storage.](./media/flexible-server.png "Operation of MySQL Flexible Server")

+Here are a few other notable advantages of Flexible Server.

+- [User-scheduled service maintenance:](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-maintenance) Flexible Server allows database administrators to set a day of the week and a time for Azure to perform service maintenance and upgrades.
+Providing notifications five days before a planned maintenance event, Flexible Server caters to the needs of IT operations personnel.

+- [Network security:](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-networking) Applications access Flexible Server through the public Internet (though access is governed by firewall ACLs), or through private IP addresses in an Azure Virtual Network.
+Moreover, TLS support keeps traffic encrypted, irrespective of the chosen network access model.

+- [Automatic backups:](https://docs.microsoft.com/azure/mysql/flexible-server/overview) Azure automates database backups, encrypts them, and stores them for a configurable period.

+- [Read replicas:](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-read-replicas) Read replicas help teams scale their applications by providing read-only copies of the data updated on the master node.
+Often, applications that run on elastic, autoscaling services, like Azure App Service, couple well with read replicas.

+Some of these features are not exclusive to Flexible Server.
+However, as further sections of the guide demonstrate, Flexible Server exposes far more versatility and is the preferred PaaS MySQL choice in Azure for new and existing apps.

 #### Flexible Server video introduction

 Watch [this video by Data Exposed](https://docs.microsoft.com/shows/data-exposed/top-3-reasons-to-consider-azure-database-for-mysql-flexible-server/) to learn more about Flexible Server's advantages.